flutter/website/tutorials/interactive/index.md

 <img src="images/lakes.jpg" style="border:1px solid black" alt="The starting Lakes app that we will modify">

 When the app first launches, the star is solid red, indicating that this lake has previously been favorited.
-The number next to the star indicates that a total of 41 people have favorited this lake.
-After completing this tutorial, tapping the star removes its favorited status, replacing the solid star with an outline, and decreasing the count.
+The number next to the star indicates that 41 people have favorited this lake.
+After completing this tutorial, tapping the star removes its favorited status, replacing the solid star with an outline and decreasing the count.
 Tapping again favorites the lake, drawing a solid star and increasing the count.

-The following shows both states.

 <img src="images/favorited-not-favorited.png" alt="the custom widget you'll create">